-Framework conditions and procedures for homeowners to carry out a low-threshold self-assessment of their existing building with regard to heat pump suitability and dimensioning to accelerate the heat transition in single-family homes
+Framework conditions and procedures for homeowners to carry out a low-threshold self-assessment of their existing buildings with regard to heat pump suitability and size to accelerate the heat transition in single-family homes

-In the project, a low-threshold procedure is being developed and trialled in a ‘large’ field test with several hundred participants, which will enable owners of single-family homes to test the suitability of their building for heating with a heat pump themselves.
+In the project, a low-threshold procedure is being developed and trialled in a ‘large’ field test with several hundred participants, which will enable owners of single-family homes to test for themselves the suitability of heating their buildings with a heat pump.

-In this way, the project contributes to objectifying the discussion on the suitability of heat pumps for buildings and to increasing the motivation of owners in favour of heat pumps and further accelerating the roll-out of heat pumps
+In this way, the project brings objectivity to the discussion on the suitability of heat pumps for buildings and to increasing the motivation of owners in favour of heat pumps and further accelerating the roll-out of heat pumps.

 More information about the project